ecmwf/open-ecpds/README.md

 ```

 For advanced configurations, you can fine-tune the options by modifying the default values in the Compose file.
 Each parameter is documented within the file itself to provide a better understanding of its function and how it impacts the system's behavior.
 By reviewing the Compose file, you can tailor the setup to your environment’s specific requirements.

->**Warning:** In a production environment, ENV should be avoided in Dockerfiles for sensitive data like MYSQL_ROOT_PASSWORD for the [Database](docker/ecpds/database/Dockerfile) or KEYSTORE_PASSWORD for the [Monitor](docker/ecpds/monitor/Dockerfile) and [Mover](docker/ecpds/mover/Dockerfile).
-Docker secrets or environment variable files should be used instead.

 #### Starting OpenECPDS